 When he’s not hosting bike tours, Mark is a board member and actively involved in the organization of the the Napa Valley Marathon.

 Mark also hosts youth groups on educational trips to Israel and the Middle East.
-On his bucket list: Mountain bike the Israeli National Trail from the Lebanon border to the Red Sea (approximatetly 530 miles).
+On his bucket list: Mountain bike the Israeli National Trail from the Lebanon border to the Red Sea (approximately 530 miles).

-North is originally from Montreal, Vancouver (hence the nickname, "North"!).
-Without a doubt, North has a keen sense of his guests' perspective since it was only a few years ago (back in July 2007, to be exact) when he and his wife, Lil, were bike tour guests themselves!
+North is originally from Montreal, Vancouver (hence the nickname, “North”!).
+Without a doubt, North has a keen sense of his guests’ perspective since it was only a few years ago (back in July 2007, to be exact) when he and his wife, Lil, were NVBT bike tour guests themselves!

 On days when he’s not guiding bike tours, North takes to the backroads of Napa and Sonoma on his Harley Fat Boy, which he hopes to ride one day on a trip from Texas to New Orleans along the Gulf Coast.